-To configure failback using the Configuration File:
+- > To configure failback using the Configuration File: - Use the table below as reference.

 Table 17-5: Device Registration Failback Parameter

 Parameter Description [voip/signalling/sip/failback_retry_timeout] [Only applies to BroadSoft].
 Applies only if you're operating with the DNS mode of failover, i.e., with a DNS server.
 [0] Disable (default) - it'll never try to access back to the first one. [n] Time, in seconds, that must lapse before failback is performed.